Cataract surgery complications and side effects

-When cataract surgery complications do occur, most are minor and can be successfully treated medically or with additional surgery.
+When cataract surgery complications occur, most are minor and can be successfully treated medically or with additional procedures.

-During cataract surgery, your surgeon will remove the cloudy natural lens of your eye (cataract) and replace it with an intraocular lens (IOL).
-Much of the thin clear membrane that surrounds the natural lens (called the lens capsule) is left intact during surgery and the IOL usually is implanted within it.
+During cataract surgery, your surgeon will remove the cloudy natural lens of your eye (the cataract) and replace it with a clear intraocular lens (IOL) implant.
+Much of the thin clear membrane that surrounds the natural lens (called the lens capsule) is left intact during surgery, and the IOL is usually implanted within it.

 When the cataract is removed, your surgeon makes every attempt to maintain the integrity of the lens capsule, and normally your vision after cataract surgery should be very clear.

 Fortunately, a YAG laser can treat posterior capsule opacity safely, effectively and painlessly.
-This procedure, known as YAG laser capsulotomy, often can be performed in your doctor's office.
+This procedure, known as YAG laser capsulotomy, can often be performed in your cataract surgeon's office.

 YAG laser capsulotomy involves just a few simple steps:

-- Many ophthalmologists recommend anti-inflammatory eye drops following the procedure.
+Many ophthalmologists will recommend anti-inflammatory eye drops following the procedure.

 Following a YAG laser capsulotomy, you may resume normal activities immediately.
-You may experience some floaters afterward.
-These will likely resolve within a few weeks.
+You may experience some floaters afterward, but these should resolve within a few weeks.

 Most people can expect their vision to improve within a day.
 As with any eye procedure, however, call your eye doctor immediately if vision worsens or fails to improve.

-Statistics suggest that the lifetime risk of a detached retina as a cataract surgery complication in the United States is about 1 percent.
-That number rises to about 2 percent after YAG laser capsulotomy.
+Statistics suggest that the lifetime risk of a detached retina as a cataract surgery complication in the United States is about 1%.
+That number rises to about 2% after YAG laser capsulotomy.
 It is important to be aware of this cataract surgery risk.

-Another example of cataract surgery complications is malpositioned or dislocated intraocular lenses.
+Another example of a cataract surgery complication is a malpositioned or dislocated intraocular lens.
 You may see the edge of the lens implant, or you may even develop double vision.
 If the intraocular lens becomes too badly dislocated, your visual acuity could decrease substantially.

-How can an IOL become malpositioned or dislocated?
+How can the lens become malpositioned or dislocated?

 In most cataract surgeries, the intraocular lens is placed inside the "capsular bag," which contains the cloudy natural lens or cataract of the eye.

-Also, the capsular bag itself may dislocate due to weakness or breakage of the fibers (zonules) that hold it in place, resulting in a condition known as zonular dialysis.
+The capsular bag itself may also dislocate due to weakness or breakage of the fibers that hold it in place.
 This condition places you at risk of malpositioning or dislocation of the lens implant.